Poetry Consultations with Isaac Pickell

-Enzo is accepting single poems, folios, chapbooks, and full-length collections for critique.
-The fees and parameters for each of these categories are as follows:
+Isaac is accepting everything from single poems to full-length collections.
+The fees and parameters for each of these categories is as follows:

 Consultations